-I chose McMaster because of the tenacity it holds for innovative thinking.
-This university provides avenues for students engagement at various levels.
-More importantly, the integrity with which faculty and stage support student growth speaks to the calibre of the university’s vested interest in student success.
+I chose McMaster because of its’ tenacity for innovative thinking.
+This University provides avenues for student engagement at various levels.
+More importantly, the integrity with which faculty and staff support student growth speaks to the calibre of the University’s vested interest in student success.

 5. What will you be doing after graduation or see yourself doing?

-Currently working for a government agency and I hold a position as the VP of Counselling for a Non-for-Profit global organization.
-I am also writing research grants and I hope to initiate a start-up company that seeks to provide mobile on-sote counselling to marginalized communities in the Greater Toronto Area.
+Currently I am working for a government agency and also hold a position as the VP of Counselling for a non-for-profit global organization.
+I am focusing on writing research grants and hope to initiate a start-up company that would provide mobile on-site counselling to marginalized communities in the Greater Toronto Area.

 6. What would you say to your first-year self?

-My advice to my firs year self would be “stay calm and carry on and keep your eye on the prize!”
+My advice to my first year self would be “stay calm and carry on and keep your eye on the prize!”

 7. Do you have any advice for current & future students?

-My advice to current and future students is to be true to who you are (your values and principles) and to know that the challenges make, will make you stronger because it will give you insight into those things that you value the most.
+My advice to current and future students is to be true to who you are (your values and principles) and to know that what challenges you, will make you stronger because it will give you insight into those things that you honour the most.

 8. How has McMaster shaped the person you are today?

-McMaster has shaped the person I am today because of the opportunities it has afforded me both in and outside of the classroom.
-My engagement with faculty, staff, peers and community partners have given me critical leadership skills that has allowed me to navigate through courageous conversations.
-Those conversations have fostered a genuine understanding for the perspective of the “other”, which at times can be valuable when attempting to bring people together and uniting them under one cause.
+McMaster has shaped the person I am today because of the opportunities it has afforded me both inside and outside of the classroom.
+My engagement with faculty, staff, peers and community partners have given me critical leadership skills that has allowed me to navigate through tough conversations.
+Those conversations have fostered a genuine understanding for the perspectives of the “other”, which is valuable when attempting to bring people together and uniting them under one cause.

 9. What events did you enjoy the most at McMaster/Hamilton?

-The social events I enjoyed most was ‘frosh week’, ‘career panels’ and faculty orientation.
+The social events I enjoyed most were ‘frosh week’, ‘career panels’ and my faculty orientation.

 10. What is your definition of success?